Jason Stackhouse: Season 4

 Thinking he will turn into a werepanther through the upcoming full moon, Jason handcuffs himself to his bedpost to protect others.
 Sookie finds him and learns about the situation - she assures him that she will make the best of the situation and will not shoot Jason.
 When night falls, Jason flees into the woods to protect Sookie, who subsequently chases him.
 Jessica, who is working at Merlotte's, senses Jason in fear (since she had fed Jason her blood) and quickly finds Jason to protect him.
 It's eventually revealed that despite being bitten, Jason cannot turn into a werepanther because weres and shifters only get that power from being born as one.
 Jason, relieved, bonds with Jessica.
 They eventually part ways, though it's clear that feelings have developed between the two of them.

-Jason is visited by Hoyt, who is clearly distressed by his relationship problems with Jessica.
-The next day, he looks for Sookie to tell her the good news about his non-turning but she is concerned about Eric, who has been bound by silver chains to prevent him from walking out into the sun (due to a dangerous witch spell by a newly resurrected Antonia).
+Jason is visited by Hoyt, who is distressed by his relationship problems with Jessica.
+The next day, he looks for Sookie to tell her the good news about his non-turning, but she is concerned about Eric, who has been bound by silver chains to prevent him from walking out into the sun (due to a dangerous witch spell by a newly resurrected Antonia).
 Realizing Jessica is in danger, Jason sprints to the mansion to rescue her.
 He is stopped temporarily by a guard, who he shoots (presumably non-fatally).
 He rushes to promptly save Jessica by throwing her back into the mansion.
 The spell is soon released and Jessica, indebted to Jason for saving her life, kisses him on the lips, which he returns.
 She apologizes and Jason places her back in bed under chains to rest and prepare for another possible spell.
 As per Bill's suggestion, Jason agrees to not report that Jessica killed the guard, a human.
 In turn, Jason would not be punished for the guard he shot "in the shoulder" outside.
 At night, Jessica visits Jason and tells him that she and Hoyt have broken up.
 Jason is angry that she would hurt his best friend and not only rejects her feelings for him but rescinds her invitation to his house.